Time Converter icon

 Choose your preferred time format.
 The extension remembers your choice and applies it everywhere, on every page, every session.

-EST / EDT CST / CDT MST / MDT PST / PDT GMT / BST CET / CEST AEST / AEDT UTC 12h & 24h Tooltip mode Inline mode Custom target TZ Auto-save settings MutationObserver
+EST / EDT CST / CDT MST / MDT PST / PDT GMT / BST CET / CEST AEST / AEDT UTC 12h & 24h Tooltip mode Inline mode Custom target TZ Auto-save settings Per-site permissions MutationObserver

 Install